byterubpay/byterub-site/_posts/2019-03-24-logs-for-the-dev-meeting-held-on-2019-03-24.md

 **\<dEBRUYNE>** midipoet: SIA is a poor example, they forked off other manufacturers that made more efficient devices
 **\<dEBRUYNE>** Also they used a relatively complex algorithm
 **\<fluffypony>** I'm of the opinion that we need to precommit to a SHA-3 date so that manufacturers start working towards it
-**\<jwinterm>** moneromooo: I agree, but I think I'm more confident that sha3 will lead to a non-oligopolistic market than I am that randomx will not lead to a single entity producing custom hw leading to that entity controlling 51% of the network hashrate
+**\<jwinterm>** byterubmooo: I agree, but I think I'm more confident that sha3 will lead to a non-oligopolistic market than I am that randomx will not lead to a single entity producing custom hw leading to that entity controlling 51% of the network hashrate
 **\<hyc>** fluffypony: there are already other coins using SHA3
 **\<fluffypony>** hyc: no, there really aren't
 **\<fluffypony>** Shitcoin #7 doesn't count